home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ## Bluetooth used during commissioning

-Most (if not all) Matter-compliant devices will also have a Bluetooth chip onboard, this is to ease commissioning (a somewhat technical term for adding a device to your controller).
-Bluetooth will not be used to control a device but only to pair it after unboxing or factory resetting.
-The Home Assistant controller uses the Home Assistant Companion app to do {% term commissioning %}, so you can bring your phone close to the device you want to {% term commission %}.
-The controller will then send your network credentials to your device over Bluetooth in the {% term commissioning %} process.
-If that succeeds, the device will communicate over its native interface, meaning Wi-Fi, Ethernet, or {% term Thread %}.
+Most (if not all) Matter-compliant devices have a Bluetooth chip onboard to ease {% term commissioning %}.
+Bluetooth is not used to control but to pair a device after unboxing or after factory resetting.
+The Home Assistant controller uses the Home Assistant Companion app for {% term commissioning %}.
+During commissioning, you need to bring your phone close to the device.
+The controller then sends your network credentials to your device over Bluetooth.
+Once that is done, the device communicates over its native interface: Wi-Fi, Ethernet, or Thread.

 <div class='note'>
-Although your Home Assistant server might have a Bluetooth adapter on board that the controller can use to {% term commission %} devices, we choose not to utilize that adapter.
-Mainly to prevent issues with the built-in Bluetooth integration but also because it makes more sense to bring your mobile devices close to the Matter device you'd like to {% term commission %}.
+Although your Home Assistant server might have a Bluetooth adapter on board that the controller can use to {% term commission %} devices, Home Assistant does not to utilize that adapter.
+Mainly to prevent issues with the built-in Bluetooth integration but also because it might be is easier to bring your mobile devices close to the Matter device than bringing the device near your server.
 </div>

 ## Multi fabric: join to multiple controllers